Ex-Mente/auxi.0/CONTRIBUTING.md

 ## Code Contributions
 If you are able to, you can write your own code to address an issue that you have submitted, or one that someone else has submitted.
 This is where the real fun starts, and where you can really help out.
-In this case 'code' refers to Python code, test code, examples Jupyter notebooks and user documentation.
+In this case 'code' refers to Python code, test code, examples in the form of Jupyter notebooks and user documentation.
 Whatever you are comfortable with, please dig in and make `auxi` better.

 ### Step 0: Fork and Clone the `auxi` Repository